DLTcollab/sse2neon/CONTRIBUTING.md

 Use the command `$ clang-format -i *.[ch]` to enforce a consistent coding style.

+## Naming Conventions

+There are some general rules.
+* Names with leading and trailing underscores are reserved for system purposes, and most systems use them for names that the user should not have to know.
+* Function, typedef, and variable names, as well as struct, union, and enum tag names should be in lower case.
+* Many function-like macros are in all CAPS.
+* Avoid names that differ only in case, like `foo` and `Foo`.
+Similarly, avoid `foobar` and `foo_bar`.
+The potential for confusion is considerable.
+* Similarly, avoid names that look like each other.
+On many terminals and printers, `l`, `1` and `I` look quite similar.
+A variable named `l` is particularly bad because it looks so much like the constant `1`.

+In general, global names (including enums) should have a common prefix (`SSE2NEON_` for macros and enum constants; `_sse2neon_` for functions) identifying the module that they belong with.
+Globals may alternatively be grouped in a global structure.
+Typedeffed names often have `_t` appended to their name.

+Avoid using names that might conflict with other names used in standard libraries.
+There may be more library code included in some systems than you need.
+Your program could also be extended in the future.

 ## Coding Style for Modern C

 This coding style is a variation of the K&R style.
 Some general principles: honor tradition, but accept progress; be consistent;